 Messaging Consent and Opt In Guidance

 To participate in A2P business messaging, it is important for you to understand the basic expectations of the industry.
 We know you are experts in your specific field of work and we don’t expect you to become messaging experts!
 We are here to help you navigate this new territory and communicate effectively with your customers.

-As a legitimate business with legitimage messaging goals, you can build trust in your business by using good messaging practices.
+We understand how important it is that you build your customers’ trust in your business.
+We recommend that you learn and implement good messaging practices.
 These best practices help you to communicate very effectively with your customers and future prospects in their preferred medium–the text message.

+Messaging Consent and Opt In Guidance